 The building administrator has the responsibility to review and approve or disapprove printed and electronic material proposed for distribution to students to take home or to be e-mailed or posted on a website if the material pertains only to that single site.
 The Superintendent shall designate a district-level staff member to review and approve or disapprove printed and electronic material proposed for distribution to students to take home if the material is intended for more than one (1) site.
+The district's e-mail shall NOT be used to advertise any activities or events.
+All advertisements for not-for-profit events will be distributed with prior approval by PTA's groups using the PTA distribution list.

-Printed and electronic or to be e-mailed or posted material distributed to students to take home or to be e-mailed or posted shall involve only activities or opportunities provided or sponsored by a non-profit/not-for-profit entity, organization, or governmental agency.
+Printed and electronic or posted material distributed to students to take home or posted shall involve activities or opportunities provided or sponsored by a non-profit/not-for-profit entity, organization, or governmental agency.
 The name of the non-profit/not-for-profit organization or governmental agency must be specifically defined and clearly printed on the material for distribution along with the organization's or agency's telephone number for inquiries.
 In addition, the words "Not for Profit" must be clearly stated on the material for distribution.
-All material to be taken home by students or e-mailed or posted shall extend the curriculum of the Fairfield Public Schools or broaden the cultural life of students.
+All material to be taken home by students or posted shall extend the curriculum of the Fairfield Public Schools or broaden the cultural life of students